Average Cost of Car Insurance for 2025

 To find out more about how these factors affect your car insurance premium, talk to an independent insurance agent in your area.
 These agents live and work in your neighborhood, so they know what risks you face on the road.
 Your local independent insurance agent will help you find the best car insurance for your needs and budget.

-Frequently Asked Questions about Car Insurance Costs
+FAQs About Car Insurance Costs

 In terms of auto insurance, "minimum coverage" refers to your state's minimum required coverage, which tends to include bodily injury liability and property damage liability insurance.
 However, depending on your state, you may also be required to carry other forms of coverage to satisfy minimum requirements, such as personal injury protection or uninsured motorist coverage.